-If the tenant feels comfortable they can inform their landlord that they have initiated a request for assistance; if the tenant approves of electronic exchange of information, it may be helpful to obtain the landlords preferred contact information (email address, fax, etc.) this can improve the time to process the application however, it is not necessary.
+If the tenant feels comfortable, they can inform their landlord that they have initiated a request for assistance; if the tenant approves of electronic exchange of information, it may be helpful to obtain the landlords preferred contact information (email address, phone number, etc.) this can improve the time to process the application however, it is not necessary.

-I received rental assistance in 2020.
-Am I eligible for assistance in 2021?
+I have already received rental assistance since March 1, 2020.
+Am I eligible for assistance now?
 Will I have to reapply?